 Contact your local council

-You should notify your local council that you have moved as soon as you can.
-This will not only ensure that you’re billed accurately for your council tax, it will also enable you to register to vote at that address.
+Notify your local council that you have moved as soon as you can.
+This means you’re billed accurately for your council tax, and allow you to vote.

 Register with local healthcare services

-As well as dealing with your utility and council contracts, it’s also a good idea to get registered with the relevant healthcare authorities as soon as you can.
-If you should fall ill, the last thing you need is to wait for your membership application to be processed before you can get treatment.
+As well as dealing with your utility and council contracts, it’s also a good idea to register with the relevant healthcare authorities as soon as you can.
+If you fall ill, the last thing you need is to wait for your membership application to be processed before you can get treatment.

 Click Here to find a local GP near your new home.
 It’s also a good idea to register with a local dentist as soon as you can, as well as other healthcare services like an optician or audiologist.